-Measure your waist for your pant size.
 The pants will normally rest around the belly button, so start measuring around your torso at the height of the belly button.
-Stick a couple fingers between the measuring tape and your body so that the fit won't be so tight.
+Stick a couple fingers between the measuring tape and your body, so the fit won't be so tight.
 When you sit down, you'll need that breathing room.

-Find your inseam measurement.
 Wear a fitted pair of pants when you're doing this to get a better measurement and stand with your legs apart.
-Take the measuring tape and measure from the crotch to the bottom of the shoe so that the pants won't be too short or drag on the floor.
+Take the measuring tape and measure from the crotch to the bottom of the shoe, so the pants won't be too short or drag on the floor.
 You won't be able to take the measurement properly if you try to do it yourself, so get someone to help you find the measurement at the shoe level.

 Record the measurements in both inches and centimeters if your tape measure has both options.
 This will make it easier to purchase a suit online from a different country.

 Most suit pants come unhemmed, so you will need to take them to a tailor to have the hems sewn.
 Take your suit jacket with you, too, so the tailor can make any minor adjustments needed to get an exact fit.
 This is essential to making any men's suit look just right.